biolingbcn/biolingbcn.github.io/_posts/2018-10-28-advice-undergraduates.md

 ---
 layout: post
-title: Things I would tell my first-year-university-student-self
+title: How to be a university student (a.k.a.
+Things I would have liked to know when I was younger)
 author: Stefanie
 ---
 I asked my friends and colleagues what advice they would give to their younger selves at the beginning of their university years.
 I got an interesting mix of responses.
 What seems to stand out is that the people I asked, most of whom were in their late twenties and early thirties, generally encouraged their younger selves to be more serious and work harder.
 Maybe I would have gotten very different responses if I had asked people who are now in their 60s and 70s.
 The people that I asked are currently facing the challenges of finding jobs they like, making money, surviving in society as real, full-blown adults.
 The advice they give to themselves seems to reflect the struggles that our generation faces in society and professional life.